zeppaman/.Net-Load-Balancer/README.md

-## Where is the code?
+## Where I can Download it?
-I'm working on it, please be patient, but please open a issue or contact me to tell me that this prject may be useful and you will need.
+Atm there aren't any relase.
+This beacause I'm still working on it, please be patient.
+You cannot download a relese package but you can clone and compile.
+Please open a issue or contact me to tell me that this prject may be useful and you will need.
 This will make me work harder ;-)

 ## Contibute
 If intersted, plese contact me or open an issues.